ices-eg/wg_WGSFD/VMS-datacall/Data preparation and submission.md

 ## #-1b) Looping through the data years

 The next line of code has a 'for' loop which means that all the code within the loop will run at the same time.
-This particular loop stretches from line 51 to line 496 leaving only a couple of lines at the end of the code.However, before running the 'for' loop there are a few things that need to be changed/adapted to your case.
+This particular loop stretches from line 51 to line 496 leaving only a couple of lines at the end of the code.
+However, before running the 'for' loop there are a few things that need to be changed/adapted to your case.

 In order to ensure that everything is working properly and to have a better understanding of what the code is doing inside the loop we will run one single year as a test.
 If we are able to run one year of data without coming across errors then we can run the code for all the years at once.